Candidate persona: what it is and how to create the profile of the ideal candidate

 Improve your recruitment marketing strategy

-We’ve said it in part: the candidate persona is very similar to the buyer persona used in marketing.
+As we said, the candidate persona is very similar to the buyer persona used in marketing.
 Structuring the candidate persona in the best possible way means creating a successful recruitment marketing strategy that includes processes such as employer branding and marketing techniques such as social recruiting and optimized career pages.

 Reduced cost to hire